UniprJRC/FSDApapers/Simpleselect/ArticleReplicabilityCodes/_README.txt

 % - vervaatsim.m        (dep_fsda folder)
 % - vervaatxdf.m        (dep_fsda folder)
 %
+% The documentation in html files is under folder doc_html.
+%
 % To replicate the results in the paper you can run the examples in the
 % following functions, located in the root folder:
 % - Figure1_NumberOfElemtaryOperation.m